-If video equipment is used to make records of the micro-lessons and to provide feedback, the student have to be able to handle the equipment during the recording and replay.
+If video equipment is used to make records of the microlessons and to provide feedback, the student must be able to handle the equipment during the recording and replay.
 Only the most elementary operations that easily can be carried out by the most inexperienced person after brief preparation are expected of the students.
 These operations include the following: